 Specification Ref.
-Learning outcomes Notes Notation Exclusion STATISTICS: SAMPLING (1) www.mymain Exclusion Population Mp21 Understand and use the terms population and sample. and sample p22 Be able to use samples to make informal inferences about a population, recognising that different samples might lead to different conclusions. e.g. using sample mean or variance as an estimate of population mean or variance.
+Learning outcomes Notes Notation Exclusions STATISTICS: S SAMPLING · Population and sample Mp21 Understand and use the terms population and sample. p22 Be able to use samples to make informal inferences about a population, recognising that different samples might lead to different conclusions. e.g. using sample mean or variance as an estimate of population mean or variance.
 Sampling techniques p23 Understand and be able to use the concept of random sampling.
 Simple random sampling.
 Every sample of the required size has the same probability of being selected. p24 Understand and be able to use a variety of sampling techniques.
 Opportunity sampling, systematic sampling, stratified sampling, quota sampling, cluster sampling, self- selected samples.
 Any other techniques will be explained in the question. p25 Be able to select or evaluate sampling techniques in the context of solving a statistical problem.
 Includes recognising possible sources of bias and being aware of the practicalities of implementation.